slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 https://www.nature.com/articles/s41591-023-02448-8

-This was a topic I also explored in my September [tech talk] on LLMs, where I had a chance to walk through 2 demos that covered integrating LLMs with LangChain and SQL.
-This tutorial explores each demo in more detail.
+This was a topic I also explored in my September [tech talk] on LLMs, where I had a chance to walk through 2 examples that covered integrating LLMs with LangChain and SQL.
+This tutorial explores each example in more detail.

 Pre-requisites: